naturalsciences/ears3-server/readme.md

 ## Installing the client

 The EARS client is a desktop application that interacts with this server.
-This is a java desktop installation, to be installed from [https://github.com/naturalsciences/ears/releases](here).
-The manual is [https://github.com/naturalsciences/ears/releases/download/3.0.1beta/Eurofleets+_D3.9_manual_ears3_client_webapp.pdf](here).
+Cruises and programs should be created with the client, events can be created with both the web application on this server or the desktop client.
+This is a java desktop installation, to be installed from [here](https://github.com/naturalsciences/ears/releases).
+The manual is [here](https://github.com/naturalsciences/ears/releases/download/3.0.1beta/Eurofleets+_D3.9_manual_ears3_client_webapp.pdf).